robie1373/warcards/README.markdown

 * consider using ratio of right/wrong + #times seen to scale how often a flash-card is seen.

 * You might make a pool of questions > 52 and select the question for each card out of the pool as it is 'flipped'.
 Decouple the flash-card from the game card. the game cards are just a token to track game progress.

+## Installation

+Add this line to your application's Gemfile:

+    gem 'warcards'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install warcards

+## Usage

+As of today, if you run bin/warcards it will play a game of war with you and quiz you as you play.

+## Contributing

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Added some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request